shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 If you write a phrase like, "On the **Issues** page," ensure steps for how to get to the page are nearby.
 Otherwise, people might not know what the **Issues** page is.

-The page name should be visible in the UI at the top of the page, or included in the breadcrumb.
+The page name should be visible in the UI at the top of the page.
+If it is not, you should be able to get the name from the breadcrumb.

 The docs should match the case in the UI, and the page name should be bold.
 For example: